Sabines: Etymology

 The Sabines derived directly from the ancient Umbrians and belonged to the same ethnic group as the Samnites and the Sabelli, as attested by the common ethnonyms of Safineis (in ancient Greek σαφινείς) and by the toponyms safinim and safina (at the origin of the terms Samnium and Sabinum).
 The Indo-European root Saβeno or Sabh evolved into the word Safen, which later became Safin.
 From Safinim, Sabinus, Sabellus and Samnis, an Indo-European root can be extracted, sabh-, which becomes Sab- in Latino-Faliscan and Saf- in Osco-Umbrian: Sabini and *Safineis.

 At some point in prehistory, a population speaking a common language extended over both Samnium and Umbria.
 Salmon conjectures that it was common Italic and puts forward a date of 600 BC, after which the common language began to separate into dialects.
 This date does not necessarily correspond to any historical or archaeological evidence; developing a synthetic view of the ethnology of proto-historic Italy is an incomplete and ongoing task.

 Linguist Julius Pokorny carries the etymology somewhat further back.
 Conjecturing that the -a- was altered from an -o- during some prehistoric residence in Illyria, he derives the names from an o-grade extension *swo-bho- of an extended e-grade *swe-bho- of the possessive adjective, *s(e)we-, of the reflexive pronoun, *se-, "oneself" (the source of English self).
 The result is a set of Indo-European tribal names (if not the endonym of the Indo-Europeans): Germanic Suebi and Semnones, Suiones; Celtic Senones; Slavic Serbs and Sorbs; Italic Sabelli, Sabini, etc., as well as a large number of kinship terms.

-Language

-There is little record of the Sabine language; however, there are some glosses by ancient commentators, and one or two inscriptions have been tentatively identified as Sabine.
-There are also personal names in use on Latin inscriptions from the Sabine country, but these are given in Latin form.
-Robert Seymour Conway, in his Italic Dialects, gives approximately 100 words which vary from being well-attested as Sabine to being possibly of Sabine origin.
-In addition to these he cites place names derived from the Sabine, sometimes giving attempts at reconstructions of the Sabine form.
-Based on all the evidence, the Linguist List tentatively classifies Sabine as a member of the Umbrian group of Italic languages of the Indo-European family, while Glottolog classifies it as an Old Sabellic dialect alongside South Picene and Pre-Samnite.